Murud, Ratnagiri: Tourist attractions

-Murud beach is made of very soft sand and is safe for swimming.
-Activities like parasailing, dune buggy rides, camel rides, horse-cart rides and water scooters are available.
-Dolphin watching boats leave early in the morning to take tourists out into the sea to watch dolphins.
+Murud Beach is made of very soft sand and is safe for swimming.
+Activities like parasailing, dune buggy rides, camel rides, horse-cart rides, and water scooters are available.
+Dolphin-watching boats leave early in the morning to take tourists out into the sea to watch dolphins.

-A museum housing rare photographs and articles used by Maharshi Karve is maintained by Vaze family.
+A museum housing rare photographs and articles used by Maharshi Karve is maintained by the Vaze family.
 Keshavraj Mandir in nearby Asud and Kadyavarcha Ganpati in nearby Anjarle are both worth a visit.

 Accommodations

 MTDC resort and numerous private resorts are available within walking distance of the beach.
 Many bed-and-breakfast accommodations are also available under the MTDC scheme.